LathissKhumar/LumaFin/IMPLEMENTATION_SUMMARY.md

 **LumaFin LHAS is 95% complete** and fully functional for production use.
 The implemented system delivers on all core requirements from the project plan:

-- ✅ Hierarchical decision pipeline (Rules → Centroids → Retrieval+Rerank → Fallback)
+- ✅ Hierarchical decision pipeline (Personal Centroids → Rules → Retrieval+Rerank → Fallback)
 - ✅ Personal clustering with AMPT
 - ✅ XGBoost reranker with feature engineering
 - ✅ Label-Aware Contrastive Fine-Tuning